OpenTermsArchive/contrib-versions/Microsoftstore/Privacy Policy.md

 Information that is collected in the Store or on the Website may be stored and processed in the United States or any other country in which Microsoft or its affiliates, subsidiaries, or service providers maintain facilities.
 Microsoft abides by the safe harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of data from the European Union.

-Control of Your Personal Information
+Control of your personal information

 Except as otherwise described in this statement or with your permission, personal information you provide to Microsoft in connection with the Store or on the Website will not be shared outside of Microsoft and its controlled subsidiaries and affiliates.